content

-Purchase for $130 before taxes and get free shipping!
+Get free shipping with any purchase of $100 or more before taxes!
 For any questions, contact us at 819-795-4442 or info@colorantic.com Retailer's Access

-Furniture with old oil-based varnish
+Furniture with an old oil-based varnish

-Applying a layer of primer before painting adds extra work and time to your project.
+Priming before painting adds extra work and time to your project.
 Are you in a hurry and would like to skip this step?
-Sometimes, you absolutely need to use a primer before painting, and sometimes it’s okay to skip it.
-It all depends solely on the surface to be painted.

 A surface previously varnished with an oil-based varnish